lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Hop Limit field

 The field behavior for this field is different for Uplink and Downlink.
 In Uplink, since there is no IP forwarding between the Dev and the SCHC C/D, the value is relatively constant.
-On the other hand, the Downlink value depends of Internet routing and MAY change more frequently.
-One neat way of processing this field is to use the Direction Indicator (DI) to distinguish both directions:
+On the other hand, the Downlink value depends on Internet routing and can change more frequently.
+The Direction Indicator (DI) can be used to distinguish both directions:

 * in the Uplink, elide the field: the TV in the Field Descriptor is set to the known constant value, the MO is set to "equal" and the CDA is set to "not-sent".